MaikelTalts/Filebrowser/readme.md

 The filebrowser's usage is quite easy and straight forward.

 - Create directories and fill them with files.
-- Control user privileges to access directories and upload files.
+- Control user upload and access privileges.
 - Download directories as zip files.
-- Inspect the activity log
+- Inspect the activity log.

 ## Installation guide
-Run the following installation steps
+Run the following installation steps.\
 If you already have XAMPP, composer and git on your computer then head straight to step **4.0**

 ### 1.0 [Xampp](https://www.apachefriends.org/index.html)